jmaturner/ECG-GUI/README.md

 # SignalProcessing-GUI
-This project is a Python GUI to import and analyze biological signals such as an ECG, or EMG If you have interest in tkinter gui or signal processing please consider becoming a contributor.
+This project is a Python GUI to import and analyze biological signals such as an ECG, or EMG.
+If you have interest in tkinter gui or signal processing please consider becoming a contributor.